-When we talking about video sharing platforms, YouTube is the first site to come to our mind.
+When we talking about video sharing platforms, YouTube is the first site to come out to our minds.
 It’s the most popular video-sharing platform, most of the people using daily.
-But there are some YouTube alternatives available online.
+But there are some useful YouTube alternatives available to host and share your videos in 2020.

 However, if you’re going to choose another platform outside of YouTube, maybe you have a couple of reasons to do it.
-It depends on your requirements, niche, and audience that you focused through sharing your video.
+But you have to focus on your requirements, niche, and audience that you targeting through sharing your video.

 Vimeo supports high-definition videos, and it’s more focused on high-quality content with a community of the world’s best creators.